-It is important that any smoke can flow easily into the reservoirs and that nothing which could cause an obstruction, such as large displays, is fixed near the vents.
+It is important that any smoke can flow easily into the reservoirs and that nothing which could cause an obstruction, e.g. stored mattresses, is fixed near the vents.

 If your building has smoke vents fitted, or any other form of smoke control, then you may need to seek advice from someone who is competent in such systems.
-Further information on smoke control can be found from Chartered Institute of Building Services Engineers (CIBSE) Guide E or from the Building Research Establishment (BRE).
+Further information on smoke control can be found from Chartered Institution of Building Services Engineers Guide E or from the Building Research Establishment.